You’ve been diagnosed with an autoimmune disease, now what?

 4. We don’t know entirely what causes the immune system to attack the body.

-5. It is generally agreed that autoimmune disease only happens in genetically predisposed individuals; although we haven’t yet mapped the genes for each of the diseases.
+5. It is generally agreed that autoimmune disease only happens in genetically predisposed individuals; although we haven’t yet mapped the genes for autoimmune disease.
 AND, autoimmune diseases involve gut inflammation with increased gut permeability (a.k.a. “leaky gut”) plus a trigger.

 6. Often, if the immune systems makes this error against one organ or system, that individual is likely to develop additional autoimmune diseases.